stanislav-pimenov-inno/minikube-install-guide/README.md

 2. Check kubectl installation with `kubectl version`.

-If not execute: `choco install kubernetes-cli`
+If doesn't work execute: `choco install kubernetes-cli`

 Execeutables included to the class can be found under chocolatey directory: `C:\ProgramData\chocolatey\bin`